berkaynizam/ai-cam.github.io/_people/ramit-debnath.md

 ---
-layout: person
-name: Ramit Debnath
+title: Ramit Debnath
-title: Dr
-given: Ramit
-family: Debnath
+photo: /assets/images/uploads/ramit_debnath-1-.jpeg
 job_title: Assistant Professor of Mathematics and Social Design
 department: Department of Architecture
 biography: >-
-  Dr. Ramit Debnath is a university assistant professor and inaugural Cambridge Zero fellow at the University of Cambridge, and a visiting faculty at Caltech's Humanities and Social Sciences division and Cambridge Computer Laboratory.
+  Dr. Ramit Debnath is a university assistant professor and inaugural Cambridge Zero fellow at the University of Cambridge, and a visiting faculty at Caltech’s Humanities and Social Sciences division and Cambridge Computer Laboratory.